 2014 and have been selected for 'The Open 100'

-Maria is a member of the Royal Institute of British Architects.
+Maria is registered with the Architects Registration Board and a member of the Royal Institute of British Architects.

 Room 102 ltd is registered at Companies House UK, Reg.
 No 7804165.
 VAT Reg.
 No. 124393621.